 - 1.1 Training is free of charge to organisations that contribute financially to the core budget of Hartlepool and Stockton-on-Tees Safeguarding Children Partnership (HSSCP). - 1.2 Other organisations who do not contribute to the core HSSCP budget but are able to contribute to the Hartlepool and Stockton-on-Tees multi-agency safeguarding children training programme by delivering agreed safeguarding training or who can provide suitable free training venues and facilities for the use of multi-agency training may also benefit from attending courses free of charge.
 Course and venue requirements will be subject to identified need.
-The number of free places will be negotiated depending on the services provided. - 1.3 Invoice details must be provided on the HSSCP Learning Application form irrespective of whether a charge is to be incurred or not. - 1.4 It is the responsibility of participants to sign the course register when attending a safeguarding children training course provided by Hartlepool and Stockton-on-Tees Safeguarding Children Partnership.
+The number of free places will be negotiated depending on the services provided. - 1.3 It is the responsibility of participants to sign the course register when attending a safeguarding children training course provided by Hartlepool and Stockton-on-Tees Safeguarding Children Partnership.
 This will be referred to as the evidence of attendance for audit purposes.
-Failure to do so will result in a non-attendance fee being incurred. - 1.5 Invoices due for payments relating to HSSCP learning activities, including cancellations, will be raised retrospectively following the course completion. - 1.6 Failure to pay an invoice will result in places that have already been booked for that organisation being cancelled until the evidence of payment is received.
+Failure to do so will result in a non-attendance fee being incurred. - 1.4 Invoices due for payments relating to HSSCP learning activities, including cancellations, will be raised retrospectively following the course completion. - 1.5 Failure to pay an invoice will result in places that have already been booked for that organisation being cancelled until the evidence of payment is received.